cedrickah/cherver/README.md

 # Cherver

-A toy http server library.
+A toy http server library for Linux.
 Tested on Debian 11.

 ## Prerequisites